wp-plugins/tibdit/README.txt

 == Changelog ==

-= 1.2.31 =
+= 1.2.34 =

-* Improved this README file.

-* Fixed an incompatibility with earlier versions of PHP.
+fixed tooltips
+CSS improvements

 = 1.2.30 =

-* Fixed a bug with plugin options not saving

-* Significantly increased the amount of bitcoin address validation.
+Fixed a bug with plugin options not saving Significantly increased the amount of bitcoin address validation.

-* Prevented save settings with invalid bitcoin address

-* Further improved the CSS to avoid collissions with themes or other plugins.
+Prevented setting save with invalid bitcoin address Further improved the CSS to avoid collissions with themes or other plugins.

-* Added beta icon to widget and settings page
+Added beta icon to widget and settings page

 = 1.2.22 =

-* Added .bd CSS class to avoid style collisions with themes or other plugins
+Added .bd CSS class to avoid style collisions with themes or other plugins

 = 1.2.21 =

-* Fixed tooltip glitch
+Fixed tooltip glitch

 = 1.2.20 =

-* First version uploaded to wordpress.org
+First version uploaded to wordpress.org